-An analysis published in 2015 found that only 21% to 50% of sexual assault victims were given or offered emergency contraception in the emergency department [22].
-Since then, nearly one-half of all states have enacted legislation requiring hospital emergency departments to provide emergency contraception-related information to sexual assault victims, and nearly one-third of states and the District of Columbia require healthcare providers to dispense the drug on request to victims [65].
-In addition, some states allow pharmacists to initiate emergency contraception if working in collaboration with a physician or without a prescription after completing a training program [63].
-Another study found that 0% to 65% of adolescent sexual assault patients are being provided with emergency contraception in American emergency departments, despite the majority visiting the hospital within 72 hours of the assault [49].
+An analysis published in 2015 found that only 21% to 50% of sexual assault patients were offered or given emergency contraception in the emergency department [22].
+Since then, 20 states have enacted legislation requiring hospital emergency departments to inform sexual assault patients about their emergency contraception options, but only 16 states and the District of Columbia require emergency departments to provide these patients with contraception on request [65].
+Some states allow pharmacists to initiate emergency contraception if working in collaboration with a physician or without a prescription after completing a training program [63].
+One study found that 0% to 65% of adolescent sexual assault patients are being provided with emergency contraception in American emergency departments, despite the majority (74%) visiting the hospital within 72 hours of the assault [49].